 Information on the coronavirus for staff and guests

 At Helmholtz Institute Jena, GSI and the Friedrich Schiller University Jena, the health of all employees and guests is very important.
-For this reason we have compiled current recommendations as well as resolutions of the management for employees and guests with the aim of protecting the health on this page.
+For this reason we have compiled on this page current recommendations as well as resolutions of the management for employees and guests with the aim of protecting the health.

 Current regulations of the University and the city of Jena

-- Classroom teaching at the University of Jena in the current spring term will be replaced with digital offers as far as possible.
+- Classroom teaching at the University of Jena has resumed in the spring semester.

 Current regulations at Helmholtz Institute Jena